krtejeda/PersonalCuraTour/Heuristic-Evaluation.md

 ![](https://krtejeda.github.io/PersonalCuraTour/img/he3.jpeg)

-The following table contains a summary of our critiques and how we will address them in our final design.
+The following table contains a summary of our critiques and how we will address them in our final design, as well as listing of the associated corrections we have made to our paper prototypes.
+The associated images are posted below and labeled according to the

 | Heuristic Broken |  What’s wrong | How we will fix | Severity | Image |
 | -------- | -------- | -------- | -------- | -------- |